-Not everybody was able to complete their high school education.
-So for these persons, North Carolina provides the HSE (high school equivalency) program which allows them to earn a credential that is equivalent to a standard HS diploma.
+For persons who were not able to complete their high school education, North Carolina provides the high school equivalency program which allows them to earn a credential that is equivalent to a standard high school diploma.

 In North Carolina, adults have two options for high school equivalency testing, the GED® (General Education) exam and the HiSET® (High School Equivalency Test).